lemaiwo/cds-plugin-handlers/readme.md

 # CDS-PLUGIN-HANDLERS
-CAP CDS Plugin that enables classes for entities.
+CAP CDS Plugin that enables classes for entities in a structured way + implementing an additional layer for service classes to separate the implementation for requests to external api's.

 ## Installation